matt335672/tnborg/README.md

 access.
 The encrypted Borg repositories are replicated on a cloud backup platform for disaster recovery.

+The software also supports backing up 'volumes' which are not encrypted.
+This allows for backing up large quantities of data which do not need encryption (e.g. most multimedia)

 Splitting the NAS data into separate repositories in this way allows for selective cloud backup, and also for staged recovery.